What influences our behaviour around generating and disposing of stuff?

-There was much excitement this summer when one of the big discount stores opened in my home town.
+There was much excitement when one of the big discount stores opened recently in my home town.
 Providing yet another opportunity for some cheap retail therapy, this new outlet offered a bit of excitement for many in the midst of COVID gloom.
 Others welcomed the chance to hunt for bargains to help stretch their limited income further.
 Everyone, it seems, was happy and in these challenging times this can only be a good thing.

 However, one of the downsides of discount stores is the amount of single-use products they sell cheaply.
-Whether it’s disposable cutlery for a day out or hats and sashes for a hen party, this stuff flies out the door.
+Whether it’s disposable cutlery for a day out or hats and sashes for a hen party, this stuff flies off the shelves.
 Because they cost so little, such items are often considered to be of little value once their single purpose has been served.
 What percentage will be recycled, end up as litter, burned or chucked out with the domestic refuse, only to end up in landfill?

 I often wonder what contributed to us becoming wasteful.
 For me it all started with a plastic bag.